-The Critical Languages Program at Williams contributes to the linguistic and cultural diversity of the curriculum at the College by offering students the possibility of studying important foreign languages relevant to their academic interests but not taught on a regular basis at the college and is designed to complement coursework in other areas.
+The Critical Languages Program at Williams contributes to the linguistic and cultural diversity of the curriculum at the College by offering students the possibility of studying important foreign languages relevant to their academic interests but not taught on a regular basis at the College.
 The Program originated in part from requests by a more diverse student body, faculty’s interests in emerging regional issues, and from the ever-pressing need to respond to the pluralistic realities of today’s world.
 Currently, students can study elementary Hebrew, Hindi, Korean and Swahili in a self-instructional mode under the tutorial supervision of qualified native speakers and in consultation with senior language specialists from other institutions.
-For academic year ’17 – ’18 we will be offering elementary Portuguese in collaboration with Vassar College’s program for a second year, ’18 – ’19.
+We will be offering elementary Portuguese in collaboration with Vassar College’s program for a second year, ’18 – ’19.

-Information and Enrollment Procedures The program can field a limited number of courses per year, and it has offered one–year of elementary Hebrew, Hindi, Korean and Swahili thus far.
+Information and Enrollment Procedures The program can field a limited number of courses per year, and it has offered one–year of elementary Hebrew, Hindi, Korean, Portuguese and Swahili thus far.
 Each may be studied for one year at the elementary level.
 Students work independently with recommended textbooks and audio materials for roughly ten hours per week and attend group review sessions twice weekly with native-speaking tutors.
 Language faculty from other institutions are the course consultants and examiners; they provide the syllabus, recommend the textbooks, and evaluate the students’ progress.

-In order to enroll in any Critical Language course, the student must complete an application in early April (forms are available at the Coordinator’s office in Hollander, Rm.
-230) and be accepted into the program.
+In order to enroll in any Critical Language course, the student must complete an application in early April (forms are available online or at the Coordinator’s office in Hollander, Rm.
+230) to be accepted into the program.
 Second-year or higher students with a 3.0 GPA may apply; they should demonstrate previous foreign language and/or independent study; and they must explain how the study of one of these languages integrates with their academic interests.
 A Critical Languages course will be scheduled only if and when at least two students are accepted into the course.